-Browse these American headlines we uncovered and imagine the shock your family members experienced upon reading the words for the first time, we've unearthed some of the most memorable newspaper front pages of the time.
-Comparing American headlines to others from Britain, Ireland and Australia gives us fascinating insight into how other countries from around the world covered the attacks.
+To help you imagine the shock your relatives experienced upon reading about Pearl Harbor for the first time, we've unearthed some of the most memorable newspaper front pages of the time.
+Comparing American headlines to others from Britain and Ireland gives us a fascinating insight into how other countries covered the attacks.

-From New York to Los Angeles, the headlines were jarring: Americans awoke to bold font informing them of this shocking turn of events.
-The context here is important to understanding how unexpected Japan's attack truly was.
-The country was in the midst of an active peace dialogue with United States officials, and most of the attention and worry was regarding the possibility of European threats.
-Moreover, people in the United States had seen the clouds of conflict gathering for a long time, but nobody expected the peace to be broken so suddenly, and especially without a prior, formal declaration of war (a major factor of outrage in the U.S. was that Japan did not declare war on the U.S. formally until after attacking).
+From New York to Los Angeles, the headlines were jarring.
+Americans awoke to bold font informing them of this shocking turn of events.
+It's vital to understand the context of how unexpected Japan's attack was.
+The country was amidst an active peace dialogue with United States officials, and most of the attention and worry was regarding the possibility of European threats.
+Moreover, people in the United States had seen the clouds of conflict gathering for a long time.
+Still, nobody expected the peace to be broken so suddenly, especially without a prior, formal declaration of war.

-President Roosevelt wasted no time in declaring war, which was widely reported the following day, Monday December 8th.
-Great Britain actually declared war on Japan before the U.S. did - Winston Churchill fully intended on honoring his commitment to make his allegiance to the U.S. clear "within the hour", and wasted no time in getting his country to declare war.
+President Franklin D. Roosevelt wasted no time in declaring war, which was widely reported the following day, Monday, December 8.
+Great Britain actually declared war on Japan before the U.S. did.
+Winston Churchill fully intended to honor his allegiance to President Roosevelt "within the hour", and quickly announced his country's stance.

-From this particular newspaper, you can see there wasn't very much dissent within Congress.
-All but one representative - Jeannette Rankin, a lifelong pacifist who also voted against entry into World War I - voted to declare war on Japan.
+Iowa newspaper, The Telegraph Herald shows there was very little disagreement with President Roosevelt's decision at Congress.
+All but one representative - Jeannette Rankin, a lifelong pacifist who was also against entry into World War 1 - voted to declare war on Japan.

-Not surprisingly, rumors of enemy activity and further surprise attacks saw a marked increase, with many wondering if Pearl Harbor was only the beginning of a larger assault on America.
+Not surprisingly, rumors of enemy activity and further surprise attacks saw a marked increase, with many wondering if the events of December 7 were just the beginning of the assaults on America.

-News of the attack didn't reach British papers until December 8th, but these clippings from December 7th are very telling and eerily prescient.
-As you can see from the article on the left, the public in the U.S. and Britain had no immediate plans for American entry into the war - quite the opposite, in fact.
+News of the attack didn't reach British papers until December 8, but the below clippings from December 7 are very telling and eerily prescient.
+As you can see from the article on the left, the public in the U.S. and Britain had no immediate plans for American entry into the war - quite the opposite.

 On the right, there is an indication that conflict with Japan, though not a foregone conclusion, was a highly likely possibility.
 Undoubtedly, few realized that Japan would be considered a major threat the very next day.

-What many Americans don't realize about Pearl Harbor is that it was just one part of a larger series of attacks.
-The British saw attacks against their own Pacific territories - Malaysia, Singapore and Hong Kong.
+What many Americans don't realize is that the Oahu strikes were just one part of a series of attacks.
+The British saw attacks against their own Pacific territories - Malaysia, Singapore, and Hong Kong.
 Plus, other US-held land in the Philippines, Guam, and Wake Island were also targeted.

-We can see from this newspaper that although the attack on the U.S. was by no means ignored, the main story for the British were attacks on their own territories.
+We can see from the Aberdeen Press and Journal that although the charge on the U.S. wasn't ignored, the main story for the British was attacks on their territories.

-In fact, many of the newspapers had almost exclusive coverage of the British portion of Japan's attack, only mentioning Pearl Harbor as a part of the longer list of Japanese actions.
+Many UK newspapers had almost exclusive coverage of the British portion of Japan's attack, only mentioning the assaults on American strongholds as a part of the longer list of Japanese actions.

-Overall, we can see that the attack was equally shocking to the British, partially due to the fact that they themselves were also attacked along with Pearl Harbor.
-This really adds perspective into the sheer scale of the global hornet's nest Japan stirred by their December 7/8th attacks.
+Overall, we can see that the attack was equally shocking to the British, undoubtedly due to the fact that they themselves were targets.
+This really adds perspective to the sheer scale of the global hornet's nest Japan stirred by their actions.

-Coverage from Ireland skewed to be far more U.S.-centric than the papers in England.
-This front page shows the details mostly focus on the attack at Pearl Harbor, mentioning Singapore and Malaysia only in passing.
+Newspaper coverage from Ireland skewed to be far more U.S.-centric than the papers in England.
+This front page shows the details focused on the Hawaiian attack, mentioning Singapore and Malaysia only in passing.